cyclexfy/ProSurv/README.md

 >In this work, We directly use the preprocessed genomic data in the `datasets_csv` folder from the [SurvPath](https://github.com/mahmoodlab/SurvPath).

 ## Training and Testing
 >We provide the training and testing script `prosurv.sh` in the `scripts` folder.
-Set the parameter and run it.
+Set the parameters and run it.

 ```bash
 bash scripts/prosurv.sh
 ```
 ## Acknowledgement
 >We would like to thank the following repositories for their great work.

 >+ [CLAM](https://github.com/mahmoodlab/CLAM)
 >+ [SurvPath](https://github.com/mahmoodlab/SurvPath)